jain-rishabh-21/DoctorVerse/.github/pull_request_template.md

 - [ ] My changes generate no new warnings.
 - [ ] I have verified/tested my code by running it locally.

+## Files Added/Modified

+- [List the files you have added or modified in this pull request.]

+## Screenshots / Videos / Gif

+[Insert screenshots or videos demonstrating the changes you made.]

 ## Additional Info (optional)

 Any additional information you want to give